 - Statement that the Finder is acting as an agent of the company, is not acting as an associated person of a broker-dealer, and is not acting in the investor’s best interest.

 This proposal is well overdue and will better connect early-stage investors and emerging growth companies–particularly in regions with underdeveloped capital networks.
 Additionally, the proposal provides Finders with peace of mind that was previously missing in the broker-dealer regulations.
-This proposal should move fairly quickly as the SEC is acting through an exemptive order rather than the formal rulemaking process.

 About Shayn Fernandez